 From 2006 through 2012, the State told local officials to wait to check accuracy until after they had certified the results.
 In 2014, state elections board members ordered their staff to stop prohibiting on-time audits.
 But they have never ordered timely audits—they merely stopped prohibiting them.

 Second, we must demand that the WEC order audits of at least one voting machine in each county.
 More would be better, of course, but they’ve budgeted for only 100 voting-machine audits, and Wisconsin has 72 counties.
+So they can do this.

 The sample selection method used in previous years is too odd to explain here.
-It has to do with making sure the sample contains each make and model of voting machine.
+It has to do with making sure the sample contains five of each make and model of voting machine.
 The critical fact is that it has always left some counties out.

 Wisconsin’s voting machines are, in all but a few counties, programmed at the county level.
 For the federal, state, and county races, the same vote-counting code is copied onto all the voting machines in a county.
 So there’s a good chance you could deter hackers by randomly selecting one machine in each county.